 - Add a test card to your browser’s payment methods.

-- In Chrome, this can be done at this URL:
+- In the Google Chrome browser, this can be done at this URL:

-- In Chrome, this can be done at this URL:
+- In the Google Chrome browser, this can be done at this URL:

-Your test order will be visible in the dashboard after it completes.
+Your test order will be visible in the dashboard after it is completed.

 No, there is no way to completely disable card payments during checkout while still using WooPayments for accepting Google Pay.